-EEL0120 Basic Control Circuits and Commercial Wiring Practices components such as diodes, transistors and integrated circuit chips are explored.
+EEL0120 Basic Control Circuits and Commercial Wiring Practices

+Offers fundamentals of relay logic control circuits and a basic understanding of control circuits, ladder logic and component wiring design and operation.
+This topic is covered in both theory and hands-on practice.
+Students will explore various methods used to distribute electrical power common in both residential and commercial applications.
+An overview of electronic control components such as diodes, transistors and integrated circuit chips are explored.
 The course will also cover an introduction to electrical safety, types of electrical equipment and devices.
 Students will construct various branch circuit lighting and receptacle wiring systems utilizing different cabling and conduit methods.
 The National Electrical Code (NEC) will be utilized throughout the course.
 Six credit hours.